wso2/docs-choreo-dev/en/docs/references/pricing.md

 The [scheduler](#scheduler) on Choreo runs once per day and fetches the oil prices for the day from the [Oil Price API](#oilPriceAPI).
 It then computes the jet fuel price applying the price calculation formula.
 The scheduler then updates the daily jet fuel price in the [Air Fare Database](#airFareDatabase).

-Having the jet fuel price, the scheduler is now able to now calculate the airfare for each route.
+Having the jet fuel price, the scheduler is now able to calculate the airfare for each route.
 The Scheduler retrieves the airline routes from the [Airline Routes API](#airlineRoutesAPI).
 Upon receiving the airline routes, it iterates over each route, computes the airfare, and updates the AirFare database.

 #### Glossary